keybase/book-content/08-tools/00-index.md

 But, you can also encrypt, decrypt, sign, and verify messages and files that need to exist outside of Keybase but remain safe and secure.

 Messages and files that have been encrypted or signed through Keybase are converted into a Keybase format called [Saltpack](https://saltpack.org/) (you’ll see Saltpack in the file names).
+(Encrypted or signed text is also known as **ciphertext**.)

 Among other things, this allows you to encrypt or sign messages or files and then share or store them safely anywhere.
 You can decrypt and verify messages and files from others.

 ## Encrypting
 Encrypt a message or file you want to share with someone specific.

 Just copy and paste, type it right in, drag and drop, or find a file.
 Keybase will use your recipient’s public key to encrypt the message or file so only they can decrypt and read it.

 You can encrypt something for anyone using their Keybase, Twitter, Facebook, GitHub, Reddit, or Hacker News username.
 If they’re not on Keybase yet, they’ll need an account before they can decrypt it.